School of Science, Engineering and Environment

 BSc (Hons) Biological Sciences is delivered full-time over three years using a modular structure.
 You can choose to extend your studies by including an industry placement year between years two and three.
 You will also have the option to spend your second year studying abroad with our partner University of Toledo in the USA.

-- In your final year, you will continue to advance your knowledge, shaping your degree by choosing optional modules in areas such as biotechnology, antimicrobial resistance, evolution and development, and veterinary and zoonotic infectious diseases You will also demonstrate your learning by completing a research project based on a subject topic of your choice
+Throughout the course you will build core knowledge within the biological sciences area, while also building practical laboratory and field work skills.
+You'll have the opportunity to specialise your studies through optional modules in areas such as biotechnology, antimicrobial resistance, evolution and development, and veterinary and zoonotic infectious diseases, as well as by completing a final year project on a topic of your choice.

 Learn more about the course modules in the section below.